Josh Adams (American football)

-Josh Adams (born October 29, 1996) is a former American football running back and coach who is currently an offensive quality control coach at Vanderbilt.
-He played college football at Notre Dame, and he was signed by the Philadelphia Eagles as an undrafted free agent in 2018.
+Joshua T. Adams (born October 29, 1996) is an American former professional football running back and coach who is currently an offensive quality control coach at Vanderbilt.
+He played college football for the Notre Dame Fighting Irish, and he was signed by the Philadelphia Eagles as an undrafted free agent in 2018.

-Early years
+Early life

 Adams attended Central Bucks High School South in Warrington, Pennsylvania, where he played high school football for the Titans.
 As a sophomore, he rushed for 2,085 yards and 28 touchdowns.
 He rushed for 738 yards and 10 touchdowns his junior year in 2013 before suffering a torn ACL.
 As a senior, he returned from his injury, rushing for 1,623 yards with 25 touchdowns.
 He was named to the All-USA Pennsylvania Football Team at running back and earned offensive player of the year honors, by USA Today.

 Considered a three-star recruit by Rivals.com, he was rated as the 47th best running back prospect of his class.
 Adams committed to the University of Notre Dame to play college football over offers from Stanford, Penn State, and Wisconsin, among others.